2014 Peshawar school massacre: Attack

 Army Public School is located at Warsak Road near the Peshawar Cantt, and is a part of Army Public Schools and College Systems that runs 146 schools across Pakistan.
 On the day of the attack, a total of 1,099 students and staff were registered in the school.
-The attack began at around 10:30 A.M., when seven gunmen wearing explosive belts entered the school after having scaled the walls.
+The attack began at around 10:30 a.m., when seven gunmen wearing explosive belts entered the school after having scaled the walls.
 Before entering the school, the gunmen set fire to the Suzuki Bolan ST41 van in which they had arrived.
 The terrorists, bearing automatic weapons and grenades, moved straight toward the auditorium located at the centre of the complex and opened fire indiscriminately on the children who were gathered there for an assembly on first aid training.

 According to the Director General of the Inter-Services Public Relations (ISPR) and public relations department of the Pakistani military, Major-General Asim Bajwa, the terrorists did not intend to take any hostages but instead wanted to kill as many people as they could.
 As the terrorists opened fire, many of the people ran toward the two exits on the other side of the auditorium; many others were gunned down in the garden.
 Reports also surfaced that pupils were forced to watch teachers be killed in front of them.
-This included principal Tahira Qazi.
+This included principal Tahira Qazi, who was burned to death in front of her students.